Earth Day's 50th year brings new ways to celebrate the planet

 GROWS also plans an annual Arbor Day celebration May 2, but Schreiber predicts a public ceremony will not be held in conjunction with the tree planting this year.

+Kenyon-Wanamingo graduate Corissa Kern also encourages everyone to pick up litter, nothing that it was something she "loved" doing when she was younger.

+"With the weather nice now and not being able to be near people, it's a great thing to do," added Kern.

-Cannon River Watershed Partnership's Community Engagement Coordinator Kevin Strauss recommends cleaning out storm water drains in residential neighborhoods clogged with leaves and grass.
-While leaves and grass are natural, Strauss says drains have a higher efficiency now, so all leaves and grass are funneled directly into the river.
-The excessive decay of the large amount of decomposing material in the water, which add carbon and nitrogen to the river and can create algae blooms that harm the wildlife living in the water.
+Cannon River Watershed Partnership's Community Engagement Coordinator Kevin Strauss also recommends cleaning out storm water drains in residential neighborhoods clogged with leaves and grass.
+While those two items are natural, Strauss says since storm water drains have a higher efficiency now, all leaves and grass are funneled directly into the river.
+The excessive decay of the large amount of those items can add carbon and nitrogen to the river through its decomposition, which can create algae blooms and harm the wildlife living in the water.

 Plugging in virtually